adjust/android_sdk/README.md

 This is the Android SDK of adjust™.
 You can read more about adjust™ at [adjust.com].

-If your app is an app which uses web views you would like to use adjust tracking from Javascript code, please consult our [Android web views SDK guide](doc/web_views.md).
+If your app is an app which uses web views and you would like to use adjust tracking from Javascript code, please consult our [Android web views SDK guide](doc/web_views.md).

 ## Table of contents